jyangfsu/jyangfsu.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to AGU Membership.
+* Currently signed in to AGU membership.